 Key Stage 3

+Year 7 are now in HALGREN.
 Year 7 are taught in their main teaching groups (H, L, G, R, E, N1 and N2) which are banded groups based on pupils’ year 6 English and mathematics SATs results.
 Year 8 are set according to mathematical ability and there is opportunity for movement between sets at key times through the year if necessary.
 We track pupil progress based on whether they are meeting the learning objectives appropriate for their ability.

 Key Stage 4

 Pupils are set into their GCSE maths sets at the start of year 9; sets 1 to 5 generally study the Higher tier, and sets 6 to 8 study the Foundation tier.
 Pupils follow the Grade 1-9 Edexcel Linear 1MA1 course which is split into Higher (grades 4-9) and Foundation (grades 1-5).
 There are three papers in this examination; a non-calculator paper (worth ⅓ of the marks) and two calculator papers (worth ⅓ of the marks each) to be sat at the end of year 11.
 There is no coursework or controlled assessment.

 Some pupils in year 11 will also be entered for an Entry Level maths qualification.